TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_sysfw.md

 ## SYSFW Board Config Generation {#BOARCFG_GEN}

 SYSFW Board Config is a SOC specific configuration data regarding the various system attributes controlled by the SYSFW.
 These include resources, power and clock, security etc. This configuration is sent to SYSFW during boot time.
-The default configuration is stored in `source/drivers/sciclient/sciclient_defaultBoardCfg/{SOC}/`
+The default configuration is stored in `source/drivers/sciclient/sciclient_default_boardcfg/{SOC}/`

-- Resource Management BoardCfg - sciclient_defaultBoardCfg_rm.c
+- Resource Management BoardCfg - sciclient_defaultBoardcfg_rm.c
-- Power Management BoardCfg - sciclient_defaultBoardCfg_pm.c
+- Power Management BoardCfg - sciclient_defaultBoardcfg_pm.c
-- Security BoardCfg - sciclient_defaultBoardCfg_security.c
+- Security BoardCfg - sciclient_defaultBoardcfg_security.c
+- Default Boardcfg - sciclient_defaultBoardcfg.c

-- For sending it to SYSFW, these files are converted to hex arrays.
+For sending it to SYSFW, these files are converted to hex arrays.
 We use the bin2c.py python script to do this.
 This is done internally in the boardcfg makefile.
 If we change the boardcfg in the above mentioned files, run the following command to generate the hex array header files

 \cond !SOC_AM62X && !SOC_AM62AX && !SOC_AM62PX && !SOC_AM62DX
 \code